LOCAL 528 ALASKA

 Alaska Trowel Trades Apprenticeship & Training Trust

-The apprenticeship combines a minimum of 288 hours of classroom and skill development with 4,000 hours of on-the-job-training.
+The apprenticeship combines a minimum of 288 hours of classroom and skill development with 4,000 hours of on-the-job-training, this is a 4 year program.
 Cement Masons do cement finishing of sidewalks, curbs, floor slabs, architectural concrete, engraving, and stamping.
 Plasterers apply plaster to Interior walls and ceilings and apply stucco to exterior walls.

 PLASTERER’S finish interior walls and ceilings of buildings, apply plaster on masonry, metal, and wire lath or gypsum.
 They also apply cement on masonry, metal, and wire lath (stucco).
 Most of these are hand-applied; therefore you will learn handcrafting skills.